 Exploring the waterways of the UK

-At 87 miles in length, the Kennet and Avon Canal links London in the east of England with the Bristol Channel in the west, passing through the beautiful landscapes of Wiltshire and the rolling Cotswolds.
+At 87 miles in length, the Kennet and Avon Canal is an amazing waterway that links The River Thames in London with the Bristol Channel in the west.

 The Kennet & Avon Canal we know today is made up of three different historic waterways, the Kennet Navigation, the Avon Navigation and the Kennet & Avon Canal.

 The idea of an east-to-west waterway link across southern England was first mentioned in Elizabethan times (1500’s), to link the tributaries of the rivers Avon and Thames which were only 3 miles apart at their closest point.

 However it was only in the late eighteenth centre that construction began on a route that would link the two rivers on a route via Devizes and the resulting canal was completed in 1810.

 Despite the impressive length of the Kennet & Avon Canal the waterway was never prosperous and the canal gradually fell into disuse after the opening of the Great Western Railway, which offered a more affordable and faster option for transporting goods across the country, east to west and vice versa.

 In the latter half of the 20th century the canal was restored in stages, largely by volunteers and was fully reopened in 1990.
 The canal network now is managed by the Canal and River Trust and used predominantly for leisure activities such as canal boat holidays and water based activities such as canoeing and paddle boarding and is also important for wildlife conservation.

 Bristol (Floating Harbour)